ali-albdaer/TelegramDiscordClone/README.md

 1. Create a Discord channel and a webhook for that channel then obtain the link.
 2. Create a new Telegram app and obtain the API ID and API hash. (visit https://my.telegram.org)
-3. Create a `config.py` file in the root directory, put the obtained credentials and adjust the other parameters as needed. (see `config_example.py`)
+3. Create a `config.py` file in the root directory, put the obtained credentials and adjust the other parameters as needed.
+(See (example)[config_example.py])

 ## Usage